The best wildlife that is possible to see on our hikes in Europe

 Ibex: nobility and devilish beauty

-The ibex was reintroduced to the Vercors Natural Park in the 1990s, and it's thriving!
-You'll often come across them in the Hauts-Plateaux reserve, and on the edges of the massif..
+The ibex was reintroduced to the Vercors Natural Park in the 1990s, and they are thriving!
+You'll often come across them in the Hauts-Plateaux reserve, and on the edges of the massif.

-It is the lord of the rocks, where the forests no longer grow; you come across it ‘in a pack’ at the bend in a rocky path, on the ridges.
-Everything about him smacks of nobility: the carriage of his horns with their sculpted rings, the elegance of his aerial movements or his jousting between males, and... his gaze!
-He stares at you, and you are disturbed by his clear irises and slit pupils...
+It is the king of the rocks, where the forests no longer grow; you come across them ‘in a pack’ at the bend in a rocky path, on the ridges.
+Everything about them hints of nobility: the carriage of the horns with their sculpted rings, the elegance of the aerial movements or the jousting between males, and... their gaze!
+They stare at you, and you are disturbed by their clear irises and slit pupils...

 Among the great Alpine massifs renowned for their ibex population are the Upper Engadine in Switzerland and Gran Paradiso in Italy.